lcasoft/ekkoproxy/README.md

 * Validate APIs / JDBC calls early in the project by recording requests and playing back recorded or mocked responses.
 * Run your application on the go without requiring network access to backend systems / databases.
-* Simulate a variety of responses to test hard to replicate scenarios or error conditions.
+* Simulate a variety of responses to test hard to replicate scenarios or error conditions / network delays & faults.
 * Minimize dependencies between service delivery teams allowing for a truly agile delivery model.
 * Load test applications or APIs without incurring potential costs associated with rate limits.
 * Increase development and testing time by reducing dependency on backend systems availability.